mattbuckwell/movie-fight-app/README.md

 <p>
 Build a web application that allows a user to select two movies and using the stats will compare them to see which is a better option to watch.

+Movies are pulled from the API to be displayed in the application, when user has selected two movies then based on the stats, will show which movie has a better comparison

 </p>

 ## What was used for the Project